-- (ii) Spouse Qualification: - When husband and wife hold a membership, either one, but not both, may be elected a director, but neither spouse shall be eligible to become or remain a director, nor hold a position of trust in the cooperative unless both spouses meet the qualifications set in this section.
-Nothing contained in this section shall, or shall be construed to, affect the validity of any action taken at any meeting of the board of directors. - (iii) The Member Appeal Committee shall have one independent member from each district. - (iv) Election Committee composed of members recommended by the directors from each electing district to assure the membership of the integrity of the election.
+(ii) Spouse Qualification:

+When husband and wife hold a membership, either one, but not both, may be elected a director, but neither spouse shall be eligible to become or remain a director, nor hold a position of trust in the cooperative unless both spouses meet the qualifications set in this section.
+Nothing contained in this section shall, or shall be construed to, affect the validity of any action taken at any meeting of the board of directors.

+- (iii) The Member Appeal Committee shall have one independent member from each district. - (iv) Election Committee composed of members recommended by the directors from each electing district to assure the membership of the integrity of the election.
 The Election Committee shall consist of an uneven number of three to five members who are not cooperative employees, agents, officers, directors, or candidates for director, or relatives, or persons with close personal relations of current cooperative employees, agents, officers, directors or candidates for director and who are members from each electing district; this does not exclude appointing casual acquaintances of these named persons.
 If an even number of districts is having elections, one district will have an additional representative as determined by coin toss - (d) Has potential conflict of interest.
-If a candidate is disqualified based on potential conflict of interest, as follows: - (1) A cooperative employee, or a cooperative affiliate employee or director, or has been a cooperative employee, or a cooperative affiliate or trust board employee or director, for three years before the election is held or position is filled; - (2) A person in any way employed by or financially interested in (i) a competing enterprise of the cooperative or a cooperative affiliate; or a business selling electric energy, goods for resale, or supplies to the cooperative or a cooperative affiliate; or a business primarily engaged in selling electrical fixtures or supplies to the members of the cooperative or a cooperative affiliate or (ii) is employed or has a material financial interest in a vendor, consultant or supplier of the cooperative in which the business performed by or for the cooperative by such vendor, consultant or supplier is a material part of such vendor, consultant or supplier's business; - (3) The incumbent of, or a candidate for, an elected public office in connection with which a salary is paid; or
+If a candidate is disqualified based on potential conflict of interest, as follows:

+(1) A cooperative employee, or a cooperative affiliate employee or director, or has been a cooperative employee, or a cooperative affiliate or trust board employee or director, for three years before the election is held or position is filled; (2) A person in any way employed by or financially interested in (i) a competing enterprise of the cooperative or a cooperative affiliate; or a business selling electric energy, goods for resale, or supplies to the cooperative or a cooperative affiliate or (ii) is employed or has a material financial interest in a vendor, consultant or supplier of the cooperative is a material part of such vendor, consultant or supplier is a material part of such vendor, consultant or supplier's business;

+(3) The incumbent of, or a candidate for, an elected public office in connection with which a salary is paid; or

-- (4) A person who has been a party or has an immediate family member who has been a party, in a mediation, arbitration, lawsuit, unsuccessful General Policy 123, Fair Treatment Policy: Member's Request to Address The Board Of Directors ruling or other legal action against or by the cooperative or a subsidiary or affiliate of the cooperative. - (5) A candidate who has been disqualified due to potential conflicts of interest may appeal to the Members Appeal Committee.
+(4) A person who has been a party or has an immediate family member who has been a party, in a mediation, arbitration, lawsuit, unsuccessful General Policy 123, Fair Treatment Policy: Member's Request to Address The Board Of Directors ruling or other legal action against or by the cooperative or a subsidiary or affiliate of the cooperative.

+(5) A candidate who has been disqualified due to potential conflicts of interest may appeal to the Members Appeal Committee.
 The Members Appeal Committee, with the advice of general counsel, will make a final determination whether a candidate is disqualified due to potential conflicts of interest.
 The cooperative's attorney will notify the Member Appeal Committee to convene.
 If the committee is convened, the committee members will be reimbursed for their mileage at the rate established by the Internal Revenue Service for that year.
 The Member Appeal Committee shall elect its own chair and secretary.